divergentmedia/divergentDocumentation/EditReady/EditReady.md

 # Application Overview #

 EditReady accepts files in the QuickTime MOV, MP4 and M4V formats, as well as MXF files from most cameras that record to the MXF format.
-In general, if a file plays in QuickTime Player (for MOV/MP4/M4V files) or VLC (for MXF files), it'll play in EditReady.
+In addition, it supports files in the AVCHD and HDV formats, which generally use the M2T, MTS and M2TS extensions.
+In general, if a file plays in QuickTime Player (for MOV/MP4/M4V files) or VLC (for MXF, M2T and MTS files), it'll play in EditReady.

 ![EditReady](images/cleanapp.png)